cran-task-views/TimeSeries/TimeSeries.md

   and `r pkg("scoringutils")`.
 The Diebold-Mariano test for comparing the forecast accuracy of two models is implemented in the `dm.test()` function in `r pkg("forecast")`.
+  `r pkg("ForeComp")` generates a size-power tradeoff plot for a given Diebold-Mariano test.
   A multivariate version of the Diebold-Mariano test is provided by `r pkg("multDM")`.
   `r pkg("tsutils")` implements the Nemenyi test for comparing forecasts.
   `r pkg("greybox")` provides `ro()` for general rolling